KellerJordan/Lynxis/README.md

-# Synapsis
+# Lynxis
-WIP information viewing and writing interface.
-Final version will incorporate TeX editing API, as well as supporting creation of flow chart style notes and tables.
+Lynxis is an information viewing and writing interface.
+Rather than storing text as a linear file, all information is stored as a system of informational nodes and relations.

+Check it out at [lynxis.org](http://lynxis.org/lynxis/resources/login.php)

 Screenshots of version history: v3 (d3 test run, no user input, not my code):